kaikaewkmitl/3d-projection-engine/README.md

 #### 3D Engine

 ##### Checkpoint 1
-We first need a console engine that creates a 'blank' window application from win32 api,directx or any other optional libary (in our case, our own simple library) in order to show us the output/result and serve us as a GUI for example olcgameengine window which is made up of 6base number 6x6 array in which each array is translated from a coordinate(x,y) with the following formula: array[i] = y *(i in range (x,y)) + x
+We first need to creates a 'blank' window application from win32 api,directx or any other optional libary (in our case, our own simple library) in order to show us the output/result and serve us as a GUI for example there is a community made external libary called olcgameengine window which is made up of 6base number 6x6 array in which each array is translated from a coordinate(x,y) with the following formula: array[i] = y *(i in range (x,y)) + x

 ##### Checkpoint 2

-Next we need a base engine from any graphical libary composed of functions that has a mathematics formula that receives our parameter/input and logic to translate the variable and calculate the "object" and  "projection" output for us.
+Next we need functions maybe from graphic libary that has a mathematics formula that receives our parameter/input and logic to translate the variable and calculate the "object" and  "projection" output for us.
 In additional, we can in fact create a simple graphic libary ourselves.
-For more detail about the method please read the documentation provided [below](#documentation and reference).
+For more detail about the method please read the documentation provided [below](#documentationandreference).

 ##### Checkpoint 3

-Finally we can observe the outcome from our designated "perspective", also we can make the object dynamic by constantly updating its position precisely using "matrix rotation" and mathematics.
+Finally we can observe the outcome from our designated "perspective", also we can make the object dynamic by constantly updating its position precisely for instance, using "matrix rotation" and mathematics.
 * Room for improvement \
 Additionally a camera can be made by constantly updating our "perspective" upon WASD input thus ray-casting and ray-tracing is possible to make up a viable first person game also we can add texture to the object or import a texture by reading a FILE which contains our desired parameter(input) in a specified format (example, .obj file).